rhbollinger1s/EZ-Bash/README.md

 # EZ-BASH

 ## DESCRIPTION
-EZ-Bash is a simple bash script to make the command line less daunting for beginner bash shell users.
-It works on Arch, Ubuntu, Debian, Mint est. While the script is long, the commands are short.
-If you understand bash and want to help out, please dont hestate to commit to EZ-Bash.
+EZ-Bash is a beginner-friendly Bash script designed to simplify common command-line tasks.
+Supported distros: Arch, Ubuntu, Debian, Mint.
+Commands are easy to use and understand.
+Contributions are welcome!
--RHBollinger1s at github
+Author: RHBollinger1s at github

 ## HOW THE CODE WORKS
-While EZ-Bash doesnt have the best comments, it is a easy script to learn.
-The user enters a command, and we call that a prompt.
-Then, we run alot of ifs, 27, one for all english letters.
-If a command matches a command we support, it runs the code inside of the corresponding if statement.
-If not, it will echo the ErrorCommandNotFound var.
-The code is nicely cut up into chunks, all chunks have a header telling you what this one does.
-We do this so we dont have a billon bash scripts, everything is in one script.
-While you don't want that most of the time, this script is one in a millon as we dont want are install to be hard to do.
-Why make bash EZ if you need to be a expert just to install the script.
-Also, one other rule, unlike the linux kernel, we will have no cuss words in our code.
-If somebody just learned bash, and wanted to help open source, this is the place to do it.
+EZ-Bash is structured for clarity and ease of use.
+When a user enters a command at the prompt, the script checks if it matches any of the supported commands using a case statement for efficient branching.
+Each command is handled in its own section, clearly labeled with headers explaining its purpose.

+If the entered command is recognized, the corresponding code block executes.
+If not, the script displays an error message indicating the command was not found.
+All functionality is contained within a single script file to simplify installation and usage—no need to manage multiple files.

+The code avoids unnecessary complexity and is beginner-friendly, with no inappropriate language.
+New contributors are welcome, especially those learning Bash and open source development.